Navigating the University

 Next Steps for Newly Admitted Transfer Students

-All new UofSC students, including new transfer students, must attend a new student orientation session.
+All new USC students, including new transfer students, must attend a new student orientation session.
 You will meet with you academic advisor during orientation to choose courses for the upcoming semester and to register for classes.
 Use the resources below to ensure you are prepared for your orientation advisement session:

-Chances are you will be bringing previous coursework with you to Carolina.
+Chances are you will be bringing previous coursework with you to South Carolina.
 To help you complete your pre-orientation advising worksheet, you may want to use the resources below to see how your credit may be articulated on your USC transcript.